RigoBlock/rigoblock-website/_project/01_what.md

 animation: true
 ---

+Rigoblock exists to reinvent the asset management industry making it accessible to everyone (everyone's access) enabling full transparency (real time tracking) and empowering rigorous meritocracy (proof of performance)

-Rigoblock is a community of traders and developers that aims to change the traditional asset management industry.
+We aim to create a new generation of traders and a new level of asset management system.

-We have developed a protocol that enables individuals and institutions to more easily enter into trading and rewards good managers.
+Simple, transparent, meritocratic, democratic.